 Outdoor Activities: Myopia is less common in children who spend a lot of time outdoors.

-Most people deal with refractive disorders with the help of corrective glasses, contacts, or surgery.
-One doesn't have to live life with these conditions at hand.
-Over due course of treatment, people suffering from these disorders are very well capable of continuing their daily activities, enjoying hobbies, and staying active.
+Most people manage refractive disorders with the use of corrective glasses, contacts, or surgery.
+One doesn't necessarily need to live life with these conditions at hand.
+Over the course of due treatment, people suffering from these disorders are very well capable of continuing their day-to-day activities, enjoying every hobby, and keeping themselves active.

-Refractive disorders are relatively common vision problems that may impact daily living considerably.
-The types, causes, and treatment alternatives need to be clearly understood in order to manage the impairment adequately.
+Refractive disorders rank among the common vision problems that can substantially affect daily living.
+For any form of impairment to be managed, the types, causes, and treatment alternatives have to be clearly understood.
 There are myriad ways to achieve better vision: through eyeglasses, contact lenses, or surgical interventions, just to name a few.
 If you think you have one of these eye disorders, it is necessary to consult with an eye care professional to explore options that best suit your needs.

 Let your health life consultant answer all your questions in an online session.